-The protection of your private sphere is for us of great importance.
+The protection of your privacy is very important to us.
 In what follows we inform you in detail about the handling of your data.

-1. Name and Contact Data of the Processing Controller and of the Works Data Protection Officer
+1. Name and contact details of the Controller and the competent supervisory authority

 2. Collection and Storage of Personal Data and the Nature and Purpose of its Use

-On calling up our website shop.rammstein.de information is automatically sent to the server of our website by the browser used by your terminal device.
+When you visit our websites rammstein.de and shop.rammstein.de, information is automatically sent to the server of our website by the browser used on your terminal device.
 This information is temporarily stored in a so-called log file.
-The following information is thereby recorded without your involvement and is stored until its automatic deletion:
+The following information is thereby collected without your involvement and stored until its automatic deletion:

-- the IP address of the visiting computer
+- the IP address of the accessing computer

 - the date and time of access

 - the name and URL of the file called up